Jean-Yves Raimbaud: Gaumont Multimedia

 By then, Raimbaud was known in the community and Gaumont Film Company hired him to revive the films of Asterix and Lucky Luke, that were last produced in the 1970s.
 Promoted artistic director of the then-new studio Gaumont Multimedia, he began working on Highlander: The Series for M6.
 At the same time, he created the series The Little Witches, the story of Sherilyn and her apprentice witches who use their magical powers to thwart the diabolical plans of a businessman.
 This series was produced by Millésime Productions for TF1 and it will be sold very little in Europe.
 Raimbaud came up with an idea he could not have realized at Jingle – a story of shipwrecked aliens on Earth who took refuge in a house for rent.
-With writer Philippe Traversat, he created the series Les Zinzins de L'espace, similar to 1950's American cartoons, akin to titles like Looney Tunes.
+With writer Philippe Traversat, he created the series Les Zinzins de L'espace, similar to 1950s American cartoons, akin to titles like Looney Tunes.
 It was localized as Space Goofs and co-produced by Xilam, during its broadcast on France 3 in September 1997.
 Against all odds, the series became the most popular among programs introduced the same year, becoming a hit worldwide.
+In 1997, Marc du Pontavice approached Jean‑Yves Raimbaud with a specific creative brief: "think about what Tom and Jerry would look like in the year 2000."
+Raimbaud responded by designing a blue cat (later named Oggy) and replacing the classic mouse with three mischievous cockroaches—effectively inverting the usual predator-prey dynamic, and thus Oggy and the Cockroaches was created.